 Compliance with covenants.
 The Group is subject to certain covenants primarily relating to its borrowings.
 Non-compliance with such covenants may result in negative consequences for the Group including an increase of the borrowing costs and announcement of the default.
-The Group's Management believes that the Group is in compliance with the covenants, except those disclosed in Note 31.
+The Group's Management believes that the Group is in compliance with the covenants.